jomisica/lxd-kube/README.md

 However, the script only works with the APT package system, and has only been tested with images from ubuntu:18.04, ubuntu:20.04,ubuntu:22.04.

 This column describes the image name and version to be used by each container.

+##### The K8S_TYPE column

+This column is used by the script to identify whether to configure Kubernetes as a master plane node or worker none.

+This column can have two master/worker values.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.